julienshim/Reference-Stripper/README.md

 ### Presets

-Save multi-line presets by entering text into the input text area and then entering `$preset1` or `$preset2` into the input line bo.
+Save multi-line presets by entering text into the input text area and then entering `$preset1` or `$preset2` into the input line box.
 Click on either the `Preset 1` or `Preset 2` buttons to recall into input text area.

 <img src="https://github.com/julienshim/reference-stripper/blob/master/public/images/presets.gif?raw=true" width=500>